 We cannot control when or where a tornado strikes—but we can save lives and reduce property damage by understanding the risks and taking action to address those risks.
 In the process, we help our families and increase resilience in our community, environment and economy.

-Fostering a culture of preparedness—centered on risk and resilience—is what the first edition of the National Mitigation Framework is all about.
+Fostering a culture of preparedness—centered on risk and resilience—is what the second edition of the National Mitigation Framework is all about.
 The document provides context for how the whole community works together and how mitigation efforts relate to all other parts of national preparedness.

 - National Planning Frameworks Overview

 - National Mitigation Framework

 The Mitigation Framework covers the capabilities necessary to reduce the loss of life and property by lessening the impact of disasters.